 |People with Disability/Disabilities (PwD)||5%|

-- During the application process, candidates are advised to provide all the correct information.
-Failing to do so will result in the rejection of a candidate's application.
+- During the application process, candidates are advised to provide all the correct information if they belong to any of the above-mentioned reserved categories.
+Failure to do so will result in the rejection of a candidate's application.

 - Candidates who successfully make it to the interview have to present the required set of documents.
 Failing to do so will result in the rejection of a candidate's application.

-CAT is often considered as one of the most difficult exams in India.
-But with strtaegic preparation, once can ace this exam with very good scores.
+CAT is often considered to be of the most difficult entrance exams in India.
+But with strategic preparation, once can ace this exam with very good scores.
 CAT 2019 was conducted last November.
-If you are preparing for the upcoming CAT exam can look into the syllabus and check the preparation tips given here.
+If you are preparing for the upcoming CAT 2020 exam, make sure to look into the syllabus and keep in mind the preparation tips given below.

 - Start with the basics: Basics are very important and one has to be thorough with the basics to solve all kinds of problems.
-To begin with, you can focus on topics like Arithmetic, Numbers, Geometry and gradually build on your knowledge on other less important topics like Functions, Inequalities, Permutation, and Combinations, etc. It is also important to focus on small topics like Progressions, Logarithms, etc. As far as verbal and RC are concerned it is very important to read a lot.
+To begin with, you can focus on topics like Arithmetic, Numbers, Geometry, and gradually build on your knowledge on other less important topics like Functions, Inequalities, Permutation, and Combinations, etc. It is also important to focus on the easier topics like Progressions, Logarithms, etc. As far as verbal and RC are concerned, it is very important to read a lot.
 Reading on a variety of topics is very important to improve efficiency.
 DI and LR practice a lot of puzzles and this will help you to ace this section.

 - Take Mocks: Equally important to basics is taking mocks.
 Take mocks in the beginning phase of your preparation.
 It will help you to gauge your strengths and weaknesses.
 Then you can build your strategies accordingly and work your way to glory.
 The more mock tests you take, the more familiar you will become with the test.

 - Practice: It is important to stick to a practice regime and follow it religiously.
-Do a lot of practice for this will strengthen our conceptual knowledge as well as increase your speed.
-In this way, you can increase accuracy and the number of attempts.
+Regular practice on this will strengthen conceptual knowledge as well as increase your speed.
+In this way, you can increase accuracy.